Senior Chief Nkula launches our climate-smart demonstration farm in Chinsali, Zambia

 CAMFED is delighted to announce the launch of our first large-scale climate-smart demonstration farm in Chinsali, Zambia.
 The farm was opened last month by Senior Chief Nkula, who has gifted 304 hectares of land across two plots to our young women leaders, in recognition of their efforts and potential as agricultural entrepreneurs.

-This exciting venture will strengthen CAMFED’s award-winning climate-smart Agriculture Guide program — currently active in Tanzania, Zimbabwe and Zambia — empowering more CAMFED Association members to create and grow sustainable farms that benefit entire rural communities.
+This exciting venture will strengthen CAMFED’s award-winning climate-smart Agriculture Guide program — currently active in Zimbabwe and being introduced in Zambia — empowering more CAMFED Association members to create and grow sustainable farms that benefit entire rural communities.

 This project is being spearheaded by members of our CAMFED Association of women leaders educated with CAMFED support, in close collaboration with community stakeholders.
 Ahead of the launch, young women met with the CAMFED Community Development Committee, traditional leaders, including Senior Chief Nkula, and other community members to set out plans and establish a Resource Team for the farm.